Tonic-clonic seizures are the type of epileptic seizure most people recognise. In the past they were called grand-mal seizures.

 - You may lose control of your bladder and/or bowels

-- You might have difficulty breathing, causing a blue tinge around your mouth
+- Your breathing may be affected, causing a blue tinge around your mouth

 If the seizure starts on one side of the brain and spreads to affect both sides, it’s called a focal to bilateral tonic-clonic seizure.
 If you have this type of seizure, you might get the symptoms of a focal seizure immediately before you lose consciousness.
 Examples of these symptoms are feeling frightened, having a rising sensation in your stomach or smelling something that’s not there.
 This can act as a warning that you’re about to have a tonic-clonic seizure.
 Some people call this warning an aura.